Osamah-Anmar-Sami/HR-DataBase-Analysis-PostgreSQL/README.md

 # Company-DataBase-Analysis

-Analysis Company DataBase Using PostgreSQL
+Analysis HR DataBase Using PostgreSQL

-The Data Is Available At https://github.com/vrajmohan/pgsql-sample-data
+The Data Is Available At https://www.sqltutorial.org/sql-sample-database/